abemscac/pies-doc/docs/vue3/ref-or-reactive.md

 If the argument is a primitive value, then `ref()` would be the best choice because `reactive()` only works with non-primitive values.

-Of course we can wrap the value into an object like `const age = reactive({ someRandomKey: 5 })` to make it work, but...why?
+Of course we can wrap the primitive value into an object to make it work (for example, `const age = reactive({ value: 5 })`), but...why?
 Just use `ref()` and you'll get the same result!

 ### Functions

 If the argument is a function, you probably don't want it to be reactive.
 Functions are something that **should not be rendered** on the screen, and it **should not be used to represent the state of a component**, so making them reactive is just meaningless.

 However, there are some cases where we do want to assign functions to variables.
 For example, **event subscription/registration**.
-It's those things we register when component mounts, and we remove them before component unmounts.
+It's those things we register after component is mounted, and we remove them before component unmounts.

 Take the [Navigation Guards](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards) of [Vue Router](https://router.vuejs.org/) as an example: